 The ICD Fellowship Program is a University-wide partnership, with participation from academic, service, outreach and administrative units dedicated to bringing together research in the humanities with community outreach and engagement.
-In our inaugural year of this fellowship, we are proud to gather 8 fellows, or fellowship teams, who will convene at regular intervals over the course of the academic year 2017-18.
-Fellows will engage in a year-long, shared-learning process in which they develop their own projects for applying dialogue and deliberation to a specific public problem or issue making use of, and potentially contributing to, current research-in-practice.
+In our second year of this fellowship, we are proud to gather seven fellows, or fellowship teams, who will convene at regular intervals over the course of the academic year 2017-18.
+New and continuing Fellows will engage in a year-long, shared-learning process in which they develop their own projects for applying dialogue and deliberation to a specific public problem or issue making use of, and potentially contributing to, current research-in-practice.

 Special thanks to our sponsoring partners: